blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ## Initiative
 - Each side rolls a D6 and winner goes first
 - Reroll on tie
-- After both sides go, reroll
+- Optionally, reroll each round

 ### Actions In Initiative
 Using your action, you may perform many tasks.
 Some examples: